kevinedison/NoSQLClient/README.md

 V1.1:

-      1.New: add the table name and table type at the right main panel while select the item at left tree.
+      1.New: add name and type for table at the right main panel when select the item at left tree.
       2.New: add, del and edit button at search window.